 Apply now

-The mission of the Computer Science (CGA) program is to educate students in the principles and practices of computer science preparing them for a lifetime of learning and careers in software design and development, computing systems technology and research.
+The mission of the Computer Science (CGA) program is to educate students in the principles and practices of computer science preparing them for life-long learning and careers in software design and development, computing systems technology, and research.

 Program Educational Objectives